 \section{XAI methods}

+As previously mentioned, XAI revolves around the task of \emph{explaining} (parts of) a model to human stakeholders in an effort to improve the reliability or the transparency of an AI system.
+Its outputs are termed \emph{explanations}.
+This task is usually split in two sub-categories, \emph{explainability} and \emph{interpretability}, depending on the approach adopted.

-\emph{Explainability} and \emph{interpretability} in the context of AI models, despite often being used interchangeably, the two notions are slightly different in meaning, as explained by \cite{broniatowski2021psychological}.
-The authors argue that \emph{interpretability} is concerned with understanding the inner workings of a model, while \emph{explainability} is strictly tied to providing post-hoc, approximate insights on a \emph{prediction} operated by the model.
-In other words, interpretability is an intrinsic property of a model, while an explanation is generated on a (non-)interpretable model after a prediction has been made.
+\textbf{Explainability vs.~Interpretability}: despite often being used interchangeably, these two notions are slightly different in meaning, as explained by \cite{broniatowski2021psychological}.
+The author argues that \emph{interpretability} is concerned with understanding the inner workings of a model, while \emph{explainability} is strictly tied to providing post-hoc, approximate insights on a \emph{prediction} operated by the model.
+In other words, interpretability can be seen as an intrinsic property of a model, while an explanation has a post-hoc meaning: it is strictly generated on a (non-)interpretable model after the model has been trained.

+We provide a glossary table with this distinction in \Cref{tab:interpretability_explainability}.
+We additionally point out that, in the context of the present work, we will mostly refrain from using terms such as ``understandability'' or ``comprehensibility'', since they do not appear to be part of a formal XAI taxonomy, and ``trust'' and ``transparency'', since their meaning extends far beyond the scope of XAI.

-\textbf{Accuracy vs.~interpretability trade-off}: Interpretability, as defined above, has often been depicted as being at odds with expressivity or \emph{accuracy}\footnote{In this specific case, we use the term \emph{accuracy} as a generic stand-in for the performance of the model in solving the task which it was designed to carry out.} of the model \citep{james2013introduction}.
+\textbf{Accuracy vs.~interpretability trade-off}: Interpretability, as defined above, has often been depicted as being at odds with \emph{accuracy}\footnote{In this specific case, we use the term \emph{accuracy} as a generic stand-in for the performance of the model in solving the task which it was designed to carry out.}, also termed \emph{expressivity} or \emph{flexibility} of the model \citep{james2013introduction}.